ozkary/data-engineering-mta-turnstile/Step5-Analysis/README.md

 - Once the data is loaded, we can see the dimensions and measures
 - Use the entries and exits measures for all the dashboards
 - Add two scorecards for the sum of entries and exits
-- Add a donut char for the exits and entries by stations
+- Add a donut char for the exits and entries distribution by stations
 - Add two bar charts (entries and exits) and use the week day value from the created date dimension
   - Sort then by the week day.
-Use the day number not name (0-6) (Sun-Sat)
+Use the day number (0-6) not name (Sun-Sat)

 ```
 WEEKDAY(created_dt)